 5.)
-Email conference submissions, on or before, February 19 to firstname.lastname@example.org.
-In the subject line include: "2010-Women's Studies Conference Submission" so that your message can be easily identified.
+Email conference submissions, on or before, January 21 to email@example.com.
+In the subject line include: "2011-Women's Studies Conference Submission" so that your message can be easily identified.

-Email any questions to: email@example.com and enter "2010-Women's Studies Conference Submission Question" in the subject line.
+Email any questions to: firstname.lastname@example.org and enter "2011-Women's Studies Conference Submission Question" in the subject line.